To whom it may concern,

 No sleep.
 That’s all it is.
 I need to sleep.
 I need to rest.

 She cried in bed, under the covers like a scared little girl.
-The pillow acted like a teddy bear.
-Off to dreamland.
+Then drifted off to dreamland.

 Down the basement steps she saw the girl in the red robe run from one dark side to the other.
 The underground water well was ignored as she searched for this creature stalking her.
 “Where are you?
 Leave us alone.
 Leave me alone,” she cried.
-And then another whisper.
+Then came another whisper.